 To enable support for IPv6 app domains:

-Set up an external load balancer for your PAS deployment.
+Set up an external load balancer for your TAS for VMs deployment.
 For more information, see Using Your Own Load Balancer.

 Configure DNS to resolve app domains to an IPv6 address on your external load balancer.